Tools for a Happy & Resilient School Environment

 Here at Energy Optimizers, USA, this has involved listening closely to building and public health experts, examining old and new technologies, and speaking with school districts across the state about their anticipated needs and perceived challenges.

-Building on our 10 years of experience serving schools, we have developed a new “Healthy Buildings” offering, designed to provide quick and cost-effective solutions to schools in need as they gear up for the 2020/21 school year.
+Building on our 10 years of experience serving schools, we have developed a new “Healthy Buildings” offering, designed to provide quick and cost-effective solutions to schools in need.

 Prioritizing the Fundamentals

 - Respiratory Etiquette

 - Hand Hygiene

 - Face masks

 - Building controls programming

 American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) Position

 Transmission of SARS-CoV-2 through the air is sufficiently likely that airborne exposure to the virus should be controlled.
 Changes to building operations, including the operation of heating, ventilating, and air-conditioning systems, can reduce airborne exposures.1